 Bardstown is a somewhat small city located in the state of Kentucky.
 With a population of 13,091 people and five constituent neighborhoods, Bardstown is the 33rd largest community in Kentucky.

-Unlike some cities, Bardstown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bardstown are a mix of both white- and blue-collar jobs.
+Bardstown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bardstown is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Bardstown who work in sales jobs (11.31%), office and administrative support (11.16%), and food service (9.16%).
+There are especially a lot of people living in Bardstown who work in office and administrative support (11.72%), food service (9.32%), and sales jobs (9.28%).

-The percentage of adults in Bardstown with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.87% of adults in Bardstown have a bachelor's degree or advanced degree.
+The citizens of Bardstown are slightly less educated than the national average of 21.84% for the average city or town: 16.44% of adults in Bardstown have a bachelor's degree or advanced degree

 The most common language spoken in Bardstown is English.
 Other important languages spoken here include Spanish and Gujarathi.